 “Failed to open attachment ‘C: \directory\MyVHD.vhd’.
 Error: “The file or directory is corrupted and unreadable.”

 Manual VHD Recovery may require certain technical skills and there may not be any guarantee of entire recovery.
-Hence, it is preferred to use, Kernel for VHD Recovery, the third party easy to use professional software.
+Hence, it is preferred to use, VHD Recovery, the third party easy to use professional software.
 This is user friendly and promises entire VHD recovery within minutes.
 Users can try this product before purchasing by downloading the trial version.